jaruizes/platform-argo-crossplane/README.md

-### Removing the claim
+### Removing the claims

-If we delete the file from the repository and we push the change:
+If we delete the claim files from the repository (path "platform-gitops-repositories/claims") and we push the changes:

 ![deleted_claim_team-x](doc/pictures/deleted_claim_team-x.jpg)